transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

  1. 🎉 **Congratulations** 🎉

-    You have successfully brought up a Trillian Tessera infrastructure on AWS, and started a personality server that can add entries to it.
+    You have successfully brought up Trillian Tessera's AWS infrastructure, and started a personality server that can add entries to it.

     Use the environment variables from above to interact with the personality in a different terminal.

-    This personality accepts `add/` requests at `WRITE_URL`.
+    This personality accepts `POST` requests to the `/add` endpoint under `WRITE_URL`.
     Log entries can be read directly from S3 without going through the server, at `READ_URL`, and checkpoint signatures can be verified with `LOG_PUBLIC_KEY`.